Andrew Cahn

-Sir Andrew Thomas Cahn, KCMG (born 1 April 1951) is a non-executive director of Nomura, chair of the board of governors of Birkbeck, University of London, and a former senior civil servant.
+Sir Andrew Thomas Cahn, KCMG (born 1 April 1951) is Chair of the Council of the Royal Society for the Protection of Birds and a former senior civil servant.

 Career

 In January 2011, Cahn stepped down after five years in charge of UK Trade & Investment, the government department that promotes exports and attracts foreign direct investment.
 Prime Minister, David Cameron, said: "Andrew has been a wonderful chief executive of UK Trade & Investment and a fantastic ambassador for the UK.
 He has been central to the Government’s efforts to make Britain an attractive place to invest and to sell Britain to the world."

 After stepping down, Cahn took on a number of non-executive directorships, including Nomura Group, Lloyd's of London and Huawei and pro-bono roles including WWF and the Institute for Government.